This Chinese stir-fried beef with onions gets its distinctive flavor from two types of onions—yellow onions and green onions—for a satisfying dish.

 Add additional oil to the wok if necessary.
 Add the beef, stir-frying until it changes color.

-If desired, add water at this point to make a gravy.
+Add the water at this point to make a gravy.

 Return the vegetables to the wok and mix well.